College Credit for Life Experience

 Advanced Placement (AP) Exams

 LCCC recognizes advanced achievement in secondary schools by granting to qualified students college credit for up to 15 credits for their performance of Advanced Placement Examinations administered by the College Entrance Examination Board.
-Please click HERE to review Advanced Placement Courses and LCCC equivalencies.
 Official transcripts from the College Entrance Examination Board are required.

 LCCC Challenge Exams

 Challenge examinations are offered for some classes at LCCC.
 These examinations are developed by LCCC faculty.
 Students must earn a minimum grade and demonstrate proficiency as described in the standard course syllabus, goals, and learning outcomes.
-The cost for LCCC Challenge Exams is $129.00 and due prior to completion of examination(s).
-Click HERE to review a list of courses approved for LCCC Challenge Examinations.
+The cost for LCCC Challenge Exams is $150.00 and due prior to completion of examination(s).
 Interested students should go to College Credit FastTrack and begin their petition.
 In addition to completing the challenge examination, students will also be required to provide a resume and personal statement.

 Army, Coast Guard, Marine Corps, Navy Military Training